glitteringkatie/elm-entary/README.markdown

-# Spectacle Boilerplate
+# Intro to Elm Presentation

-## Reference
+## Built with Spectacle

+This presentation was built with [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate).
+This README is also an augmented version of Spectacle Boilerplate's README.

 The Spectacle core API is available at [https://github.com/FormidableLabs/spectacle/blob/master/README.markdown](https://github.com/FormidableLabs/spectacle/blob/master/README.markdown).

 ## Development

-After downloading the boilerplate, your first order of business is to open terminal and run `npm install`
+After downloading the presentation, your first order of business is to open terminal and run `npm install`

 Next, run `rm -R .git` to remove the existing version control.